 Security and compliance are intrinsic to today’s business processes, development and daily operations and should be factored in to the initial design of any IT or critical infrastructure solution, not added after the fact.
 By building security and compliance into the overall design of a system, application or cloud infrastructure, businesses are better able to deploy innovative solutions that reduce risk while cost-effectively addressing audit requirements.

 IBM services and financing for your smarter computing projects

-From online self-evaluation tools and workshops to comprehensive assessments and complete migration services, IBM services teams and IBM Business Partner experts around the world can help you determine where to begin or how to make the most of your current Power Systems solutions.
+From online self-evaluation tools and workshops to comprehensive assessments and complete migration services, IBM services teams and IBM BP experts around the world can help you determine where to begin or how to make the most of your current Power Systems solutions.

 1 IDC Quarterly Server Tracker Q210 release, August 2010